 For more information, please see:

 Participating retirement homes are required to report testing data through the Health Data Collection Service.
-Training on data collection and entry is available.
-For more information see the Ministry of Health’s Data Collection Information Sheet.
+Training materials on data collection and entry are available.
+For more information see the Ministry of Health’s Rapid Antigen Test Data Collection Guidance Document and Frequently Asked Questions.